SOURCE — 5 min

 In the bioflavonoid kingdom, quercetin reigns supreme.
 You will find it in foods ranging from onions to elderberries and even in red wine.

-The richest food source of quercetin is capers, the pickled flower buds (that’s right) of the caperberry bush.
-These grow throughout the Mediterranean and are used more widely in cuisine there.
+The richest food source of quercetin is capers, the pickled flower buds (that’s right) of the caperberry bush (Capparis spinosa).
+This evergreen, low-growing shrub thrives throughout the Mediterranean where its buds are used widely in cuisine.
 In North America, you might find capers as a garnish on upscale seafood dishes or possibly in a small, forgotten jar at the back of your fridge.

 The abundance of quercetin-rich foods in the Mediterranean diet is likely one of the key reasons it is so famously heart healthy.* Which brings us to the first reason we should pay attention to our quercetin intake.